Wind Advisory issued for Black Mesa Area, Chinle Valley by NWS - News Break

 Wind Advisory issued for Black Mesa Area, Chinle Valley by NWS

-Effective: 2021-05-22 11:00:00 PDT Expires: 2021-05-22 20:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2021-05-21 12:55:00 PDT Expires: 2021-05-21 20:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Black Mesa Area; Chinle Valley; Chuska Mountains and Defiance Plateau; Eastern Mogollon Rim; Little Colorado River Valley in Coconino County; Northeast Plateaus and Mesas Hwy 264 Northward; Northeast Plateaus and Mesas South of Hwy 264; Western Mogollon Rim WIND ADVISORY REMAINS IN EFFECT FROM 11 AM THIS MORNING TO 8 PM MST THIS EVENING * WHAT...Southwest winds 25 to 35 mph with gusts up to 55 mph expected. * WHERE...The Mogollon Rim and northeastern Arizona. * WHEN...From 11 AM this morning to 8 PM MST this evening. * IMPACTS...Gusty winds could blow around unsecured objects.
-In addition, winds this strong can make driving difficult, especially for high profile vehicles. * ADDITIONAL DETAILS...Areas of blowing dust may reduce visibility at times in the lower valleys of northeastern Arizona.alerts.weather.gov
+Target Area: Black Mesa Area; Chinle Valley; Chuska Mountains and Defiance Plateau; Eastern Mogollon Rim; Little Colorado River Valley in Apache County; Little Colorado River Valley in Coconino County; Little Colorado River Valley in Navajo County; Northeast Plateaus and Mesas Hwy 264 Northward; Northeast Plateaus and Mesas South of Hwy 264; Western Mogollon Rim; White Mountains WIND ADVISORY REMAINS IN EFFECT UNTIL 8 PM MST THIS EVENING WIND ADVISORY REMAINS IN EFFECT FROM 11 AM TO 8 PM MST SATURDAY * WHAT...Today, south winds 25 to 35 mph with gusts up to 60 mph.
+Saturday, southwest winds 25 to 35 mph with gusts up to 55 mph expected. * WHERE...Much of northern Arizona including Navajo, Apache, and eastern Coconino counties. * WHEN...For the first Wind Advisory, until 8 PM MST this evening.
+For the second Wind Advisory, from 11 AM to 8 PM MST Saturday. * IMPACTS...Gusty winds could blow around unsecured objects.
+In addition, winds this strong can make driving difficult, especially for high profile vehicles.
+Expect strong cross winds along the Interstate 40 corridor.
+Localized areas of blowing dust may reduce visibility at times in northeast Arizona.alerts.weather.gov